stscoundrel/harlaw/README.md

 console.log(dictionary)

 ```

+### Custom read settings.

+Sometimes default settings for Node do not parse files correctly.
+For example, the file might be encoded in non-standard format.
+This might mean you need to pass custom settings for file reading.

 You can use custom read options by passing readOptions object to settings.
 It will be passed to [createReadStream](https://nodejs.org/api/fs.html#fs_fs_createreadstream_path_options).